JaHeRoth/gpt2-from-scratch/README.md

 ## Contents
 - `train.py` contains the entry point for training this GPT-2 like model on a subset of FineWeb-Edu, across all GPUs of the machine.
 - `inference.ipynb` contains code for loading and streaming from the model trained in `train.py` (or the model I have pre-trained for you).
-- `outputs/tokenizer` and `outputs/model.pt` contain the result of my training run on a 1024-length sequence packed encoding of the _sample-10BT_ subset of _FineWeb-Edu_, for just below 30k updates of batch size 512 each.
+- `outputs/tokenizer` and `outputs/model.pt` contain the result of my training run on a 1024-length sequence packed encoding of the _sample-10BT_ subset of _FineWeb-Edu_, for just below 30k updates (1.5 epochs) of batch size 512 each.
 - `utilities` contains our model and optimizer architectures, as well as all the helper code we use for loading and preprocessing data and performing our training runs.

 ## Prerequisites
 - [pixi](https://pixi.sh/latest/).
 Installation guide: `curl -fsSL https://pixi.sh/install.sh | sh`
 - [git lfs](https://git-lfs.com/).
 Installation guide:
   - Linux: `sudo apt-get install git-lfs ; git lfs install`
-  - MacOS: `brew install git-lfs ; git lfs install`
+  - macOS: `brew install git-lfs ; git lfs install`

 ## Setup
 ```bash